Family Mediation Services in Victoria, BC and Online

 I’m a family lawyer and accredited family mediator in Victoria, BC.
 For nearly 20 years, I’ve helped families navigate separation and divorce in a way that is fair, respectful, and forward-looking.
 After spending many years working in courtrooms as a divorce lawyer, I chose to focus exclusively on mediation because I saw how high-conflict processes affected parents, children, and long-term family relationships.

 Since then, I’ve guided more than 1,000 families in British Columbia through family mediation.
 My work combines experienced legal guidance with a structured mediation process that helps people make informed decisions, reduce conflict, and create workable plans for the future.
-I draft clear, legally binding separation agreements and support clients in moving through separation with clarity and confidence.
+I draft clear, legally binding Separation Agreements and support clients in moving through separation with clarity and confidence.

 What Are the Next Steps?